Who is responsible for repairs?

 Understanding your position

-Be aware that if you have a periodic assured shorthold tenancy ( an agreement which is not covered by a fixed term), then it is much easier for the landlord to ask you to leave by issuing a two month notice which you will not be able to defend.
+Be aware that if you have a periodic assured shorthold tenancy (an agreement which is not covered by a fixed term), then it is much easier for the landlord to ask you to leave by issuing a notice to quit which you will not be able to defend.

 This is the case whether you owe rent or not.
 This may also influence your decision to report repairs to your landlord as you are more vulnerable to eviction.
 However this does not mean that you should just put up with a badly maintained property, it just means that you are more vulnerable to eviction and you should consider the consequences of the report.